del226/create-link/README.md

 # create-link (Work in progress)
-Creates link for GitHub usernames for grading with the help of ChatGPT, it works
+Creates link to go to GitHub repo given Lehigh Usernames for grading.

 I'm tired of checking back and forth when the username and email don't match up.